nicospor/crapgrep/README.md

 python crapgrep.py hola garbage.txt
 ```

-To make the search case-insensitive, you could do:
+To make the search case-insensitive:

 ```
-python crapgrep.py -i hOlA garbage.txt
+python crapgrep.py -i hola garbage.txt
 ```

 ### Regexp

-_**Note**: unlike `grep`, `crapgrep` doesn't treat the string as a regular expression pattern by default, it must be specified by passing the `-E` option explicitly._
+_**Note**: unlike `grep`, `crapgrep` doesn't treat the pattern as a regular expression by default, it must be specified by passing the `-E` option explicitly._

 Searching for pattern `'^urka[0-9]'` in files `garbage1.txt` and `garbage2.txt` in the parent directory: